disponible únicamente en inglés

 As the Valley of the Sun continues to prosper, SRP remains committed to providing affordable, reliable power to meet increasing demand.

-SRP occasionally issues municipal bonds to support capital projects and, when necessary, enhance existing infrastructure.
+SRP occasionally issues revenue bonds to support capital projects and, when necessary, enhance existing infrastructure.

 Note: SRP encourages you to work with your tax adviser to fully understand tax implications.